datastorm-open/shinybatch/README.md

 ### Description of the launcher

-The launcher retrieves all the tasks in the directory, retrieve the table of run_info.
-Based on this, it verifies that there are tasks with status *waiting*.
+The launcher retrieves all the tasks in the directory and build a the table of their *run_info*.
+Based on this, it verifies that there are tasks with *status* **waiting**.
 Then, if the maximum number of simultaneously running tasks is not reached, it launches new tasks according to their priority.

 The task with higher priority is defined as the one: